OmniDeck - Unified Chart Overlay¶

 - Supertrend: Whipsaws in choppy markets (trend-following system in non-trending environment)

-- Pivot Points: Lose significance during strong momentum moves (support/resistance breaks)
+- Supply/Demand Zones: Lose significance during strong momentum moves (support/resistance breaks)

 - BMSB: Can give late signals at extremes (mean reversion indicator in trending market)

 What Happens: Relying on a single system during its weak condition produces poor results.
-For example, trading every TD Sequential signal during a parabolic bull run leads to multiple stopped-out short positions.
+For example, expecting every TD Sequential exhaustion event to reverse during a parabolic bull run leads to multiple false expectations.

 Recognizing Reduced Reliability Environments